cliq-ssh/cliq/backend/Authentication.md

 ## Local auth

 Local auth works by providing a REST endpoint where the user can send their username and password.
 This endpoint will then create a "session" Entity that contains an API-Token.
+In this case the session is not an HTTP session, but a persistent entity in the database containing metadata about the user and API Key.

 This API-Token can then be used to authenticate the user for future requests.